4gustinDominguez/older-portfolio/README.md

-# Own Website
+# My portfolio

 ## Content

 ⚠️ Under construction ⛏️
 http://frangaliana.github.io/portfolio

-My own website (portfolio) developed with React (with Hooks), Typescript, Styled-Components and Jest.
+My own website (portfolio) developed with React (with Hooks), Typescript and Styled-Components.

-Tests automation by performing Continuous Integration Integration (CI) with CircleCI.

 With this project I want to improve my knowledge about these technologies and show my skills and experience but above all learn more.